Ielmahi/net_practice/README.md

 ### AI Usage

 Artificial intelligence tools were used for:
-- Structuring and writing the `README.md` file according to 42 requirements
+- Structuring `README.md` file according to 42 requirements
 - Improving clarity and accuracy of networking concept descriptions

 All network configurations and level solutions were completed manually through study and practice.